satindersharma/django-getting-started/README.md

 ```
 pip install django==3.2
 ```
-else if you Latest Version of Django
+else if you want Latest Version of Django

 ```
 pip install django